What do we know about pasta?

 Explained that humans were never able to fully digest gluten without the help of fermentation, because our digest system is relatively fast.

-Now, do not get me wrong, I do not have anything against white flour but we should know when and how to use it properly.
+Now, do not get me wrong, I do not have anything against GOOD white flours but we should know when and how to use it properly.
 Although, as debatable this topic might be, let’s not be afraid of any type of flour, just try them all, get your own opinion and most importantly.
 ENJOY IT!!!

 References

-1. Tom Standge.
+- Tom Standge.
 An Edible History of Humanity. #1.
 New York.
 Bloomsbury.
 2009.
 Print.

-2. Vanessa Kimbell.
+- Vanessa Kimbell.
 The Sourdough School.
 Vicky Orchard and Judith Hannam. #1.
 Great Britain.
 Kylebook.
 2008.
 Print.